ganeshroman/Weather_App_Demo/README.md

 - b.
 Call the openweathermap.org API and display the information you think a user would be interested in seeing.
 Be sure to has the app download and display a weather icon.
 - c.
 Have image cache if needed
 3. Auto-load the last city searched upon app launch.
-4. Ask the User for location access, If the User gives permission to access the location, then retrieve weather data by default
+4. Ask the User for location access, If the User gives permission to access the location, then retrieve weather data by default.

 ### Technology Used